 Aluminium was used in the growing car and electricity industries.
 Because of its lightness and strength, it was particularly useful in the aircraft industry.

 By the mid-1890s the world aluminium industry was in full swing.
 It was dominated by very large companies, operating across national boundaries.
 The processing needed a plentiful source of bauxite and massive amounts of electricity, and the bauxite refineries and aluminium smelters were expensive to build.
 The smelters were generally built close to the power source, and alumina was shipped to them.

 The industry has always tended to be ‘vertically integrated’: the same company owns or controls the bauxite, the source of power and the refineries and smelters.
-Rio Tinto Alcan, owner in 2008 of New Zealand’s Tīwai Point aluminium smelter, owns or has interests in:
+In 2008, Rio Tinto Alcan, owner of New Zealand’s Tīwai Point aluminium smelter, owned or had interests in:

 - seven bauxite mines and deposits

 - six alumina refineries

 - six speciality alumina plants